Have you heard great things about B12 shots?

-Despite the fact that "weight loss clinics" give out vitamin B12 shots and fat burner shots doesn't mean they actually work.
+Despite the fact that “weight loss clinics” give out vitamin B12 shots and fat burner shots do not mean they actually work.

 I have the advantage of focusing almost specifically on helping patients lose weight by balancing hormones so I am intimately familiar with weight loss and everything that it entails.